 Background

-The gross profit figure used to calculate the penalty should be taken from the most recent annual accounts available at the time decision maker (DM) decides to issue a penalty.
-Note: The penalty cap meets the requirement to consider the financial strength of the person being sanctioned (Reg 83(1)(c)) and therefore the starting point of the penalty should be the gross profit of the business as a whole.
-If this results in a penalty that is disproportionate (for example, because the level and risk associated with MLR activity is a very small portion of the overall business activity, HMRC may consider reducing this penalty to reflect that).
+In order to calculate the gross profit, for the purposes of the penalty calculation, the most recent annual accounts available at the time decision maker (DM) decides to issue a penalty should be used.
+Note: The penalty cap meets the requirement to consider the financial strength of the person being sanctioned (Reg 83(1)(c) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017)), and therefore the starting point of the penalty should be the gross profit of the business as a whole.
+If this results in a penalty that is disproportionate: for example, because the level and risk associated with MLR activity is a very small portion of the overall business activity, HMRC may consider reducing this penalty to reflect that.

 Exceptional basis

-Gross profit is normally calculated as set out above, exceptionally for the purposes of calculating MLR penalties only.
-HMRC accepts that, as they are incurred by the business for running its day-to-day operations, the following may be included as cost of sales, for the purposes of calculating penalties under the 2017 MLRs.
+Gross profit is normally calculated as set out above.
+Exceptionally for the purposes of calculating MLR penalties only, HMRC accepts that, as they are incurred by the business for running its day-to-day operations, the following may be deducted to determine the gross profit figure for the purposes of calculating penalties under the MLR 2017.

 Accuracy and compliance checks